rumd3x/aws-gameday-unicorn/README.md

 Optimal solution for AWS Gameday Ep.6 (Unicorn Rentals) challenge.

+# NOTICE - PLEASE READ

+I was approached by one of the developers on the actual AWS Gameday team about this repository, where he kindly asked me to take it down.
+There have been reports of people using my solution to just win the game.

+Here's my response to him:

+> I'm very sorry to hear that.
+>
+> It was never my intention for people with lacking sportmanship to use my repository as a means to cheat on a learning experience.
+> When I participated on this AWS GameDay a couple years ago it was a lot of fun, but when I came home I wanted to know how I could have performed even better.
+>
+> That's how this little project came to be, it was supposed to be a way for the participants to come back home and compare what they did to what I did, and maybe even improve upon it and have a couple discussions and whatnot.
+>
+> Anyhow, I'll be taking the repository down shortly

+Initially I was going to comply and take this project down, but once something it's in the internet it's never coming off it.
+As the time I'm writing this there's already 10 Forks of this project, and tools like waybackmachine exists, so it wouldn't solve anything, so instead i'm writing this appeal.

+AWS Gameday is a LEARNING EXPERIENCE GAME.
+Please, **DO NOT USE THIS PROJECT TO WIN THE GAME**

+**DO NOT USE THIS PROJECT TO CHEAT**

+**DO NOT USE THIS PROJECT TO CHEAT**

+**DO NOT USE THIS PROJECT TO CHEAT**

+Thank you.

+---

 ## How to use

 - Clone this project on your local machine.